AdrianM20/Lab_5-7__Students-Register-Management-FP-/README.md

 the grades and enrollments corresponding to that student/discipline):

-    Solution: The cascade delete functionality is made at console level in the specific functions: delete student/discipline.
+    Solution: The cascade delete functionality is made at UI level in the specific functions: delete student/discipline.
 The undo/redo functionality is operating at controllers level so the solution for this issue is to move the cascade delete feature at controller level.